javierlocp/Personal-site/src/posts/hello-again-world.md

 I’m still here, still building, still learning — and, yes, finally learning to code.

-What you’ll find here are notes, fragments, and half-figured ideas on design, technology, and the weird joy of figuring things out in public — a trail of experiments I’ve left behind (and sometimes circled back to). **_Vestigia_**, if you will.
+What you’ll find here are notes, fragments, and half-figured ideas on design, technology, and the weird joy of figuring things out — a trail of experiments I’ve left behind (and sometimes circled back to). **_Vestigia_**, if you will.

 As part of that ongoing learning, I decided to code this site from scratch (okay, not entirely from scratch — I used Vite and React).
 I’ll share a deep dive on that soon.
 Promise.